babel/website/_posts/2017-01-23-upgrade-guide-for-babel-7-authors.md

 - docs.js
 ---

-This document is for developers that create tools that depend on Babel.
+This document is for developers that create tools that depend on Babel such as babel plugins and the relevant changes for upgrading to Babel 7.

-> Please refer to the [User Upgrade Guide](/blog/2017/01/23/upgrade-guide-for-babel-7) for other upgrade changes.
+> Also check out the [User Upgrade Guide](/blog/2017/01/23/upgrade-guide-for-babel-7) for other relevant changes.

 ## All Babel packages

 > Support for Node.js 0.10 and 0.12 has been dropped

-> Dropped use of `add-module-exports` plugin
+> Dropped use of `add-module-exports` plugin on Babel packages

+> Likelihood to break your CI: high

-This had to be used to prevent a breaking change with our exports.
+This had to be used earlier to prevent a breaking change with our exports.

 Now if you import a babel package in a library you may need to use `.default` for commonjs.

 ## Babel Presets

 > Dropped support for exporting as an object [#5128](https://github.com/babel/babel/pull/5128)

+> Likelihood to break your CI: high

-A preset needs to export a function as the default export or with module.exports.
+A preset needs to export a function as the default export or with `module.exports`.

 Babel 6